-Do not post it in Github, the forums, or or discuss it in Slack.
+Do not post it in Github as a regular issue or a pull request, on the forums, or or discuss it in Slack.

 The security team will investigate your report and then work with you and the Product Team to create a fix.
 If the fix is ready, we will create a release and announce the fix to a wide audience.

 Some bugs take time to correct and the process may involve a review of the codebase for similar problems.
 Coordinating across time zones and work schedules can be time-consuming.
 We aim to fix issues within 1 month, but we also need to balance that with the available time of our volunteer team and the need to release high quality fixes.